gzweigle/open-hybrid-piano/pianos/StemPianoG/build_instructions_0_stem_piano_g.md

 * After boards arrive from assembly.
 * Connect the SCA board to the IPS board.
 It should snap into place.
-* See video on my YouTube channel at approximately the 1:45 time for an example: [https://www.youtube.com/watch?v=NmziaIYKS1g](https://www.youtube.com/watch?v=NmziaIYKS1g).
+* See *stem piano* video at approximately the 1:45 time for an example: [https://www.youtube.com/watch?v=NmziaIYKS1g](https://www.youtube.com/watch?v=NmziaIYKS1g).

 ### (2.F) Install the Teensy 4.1